csc-training/geocomputing/pdal/README.md

 Files:
 * [02_pipeline.json](02_pipeline.json) - PDAL pipeline file, same as in Exercise 2
 * [03_batch_job_gnu_parallel.sh](03_batch_job_gnu_parallel.sh) - the batch job script containts two parts:
-	* the instructions to the batch job system marked with `#SBATCH`, these reserve computational resources from Puhti.
+	* the instructions to the batch job system marked with `#SBATCH`, these reserve computational resources from Roihu.
 Each `#SBATCH` option used is explained in the example
 	* the instructions for data analysis in normal shell script style, including the 'gnu parallel' for distribiuting the work to all available cores.
 * [03_filelist.csv](03_filelist.csv) - list of files to be processed